mpkottawa/ignitron-preset-tools/README.md

 # Ignitron Preset Tools

+this program was coded exclusively with chatgpt.
+I wanted a way to backup presets with ignitron, and struggled with pulling data back from the esp32.  i simply asked chatgpt how to do it.

 The **Ignitron Preset Tools.exe** can be placed in the root directory of your `ignitron` folder:

 ```